paul-maher/creeknet/README.md

 # creeknet
-creekNat is a robust and simple environmental data collection facility base around on the Raspberry Pi.
+creekNat is a robust and simple environmental data collection facility based around on the Raspberry Pi.